 Brian and his brother Scott both currently work as producers for WWE continuing this wrestling family lineage.

-#1 – The Guerrero Wrestling Family
+5. The Guerrero Wrestling Family

 Eddie was, without question, the most successful of the legendary Guerrero family.
 A former WWE world champion — who pinned Brock Lesnar to claim the title — Eddie was the youngest son of the legendary Gory Guerrero.

-As La Pareja del Terror, a part of the Los Gringos Locos stable in Mexico, Guerrero was one of the top draws in Mexico.
+As La Pareja del Terror, a part of the Los Gringos Locos stable in Mexico, Guerrero was one of Mexico’s top draws.
 When he and Barr lost a double hair-vs.-mask match against El Hijo del Santo and Octagon at the When Worlds Collide pay-per-view, it blew off what the Wrestling Observer voted the Feud of the Year for 1994.

 After a few years in WCW, he moved on to the WWE, where being a character mattered much more than actual wrestling ability.
 Finally, Eddie’s personality was able to shine in promos and skits, and the WWE Universe fully embraced his underdog run to the undisputed WWE title in 2004.

-“I think at that time, and there were a lot of good tag teams that were at their best, The Hardyz, The Dudleyz, Edge, and Christian were still around here and there, but there was a lot of really, really good tag teams.
-But at that time, as far as overall and as far as wrestling and performance and entertaining and kind of doing everything, I feel that we were just in the zone,” Chavo Guerrero says on what made Eddie and Los Guerreros so special to him.
-“Teaming with Eddie was the best because we didn’t even have to talk matches.
-We knew each other so well; we’ve been doing this with the ring in the backyard since we were born; it just came so naturally to us.”
+"I think at that time, and there were a lot of good tag teams that were at their best, The Hardyz, The Dudleyz, Edge, and Christian were still around here and there, but there was a lot of really, really good tag teams.

 But it wasn’t all roses for Eddie.
-He battled some legal trouble, as well as addiction issues that saw him go in and out of rehab.
+He battled some legal trouble and addiction issues that saw him go in and out of rehab.
 His return to the WWE and his ability to capture the audience’s attention and Vince McMahon’s trust as his champion was one of the truly great underdog stories in wrestling.

 Chavo Guerrero Jr. remains the most active member of the Guerrero wrestling family, whether it was in front of the camera trying to help develop storylines behind the scenes developing programs such as Lucha Underground (which ended its run in 2018) or serving as Fight Coordinator on the Netflix original series GLOW.